Grandma, granny, nana, grammy… There are so many affectionate ways to call this woman who holds a special place in our hearts.

 In 2008, Killer Mike released his third album, I Pledge Allegiance to the Grind II.
 One of his most famous songs, “Grandma’s House,” came on this record.
 Years later, it still has a solid following of listeners who appreciate the song and message.

 In a song with “grandma” in the title, there’s a boy who has to grow to be a man sooner than others.
 While under the care of his grandma, he commits acts that he knows she wouldn’t be okay with him doing.

 In fact, he knows she’s going to be heartbroken if she finds out what is happening.
 So he works quietly and quickly to finish the work without her knowing.

 From the album Just As I Am came Bill Withers‘ hit single “Grandma’s Hands.”
 Categorized as R&B and Soul, the song resonated with many listeners the year of its release and for several years afterward.

 The lyrics paint a story of all the memories in which the singer’s grandmother showed up positively.
-He takes special notice of her hands and how she used them to comfort others and protecting her loved ones.
+He takes special notice of her hands and how she uses them to comfort others and protect her loved ones.

 At the end of the song, the singer reveals that Grandma is no longer around.
 He resolves that the first thing he’d do once he gets to heaven is find her hands.

 American rapper A$AP Ferg released his album Always Strive and Prosper in 2016.
 One of his most acclaimed songs, “Grandma,” is on the album.
 This song and the lyrics behind it are deeply impactful for many listeners.

 The underlying concept of this song is the overwhelming desire to make his grandmother proud of all of his accomplishments.
 Knowing that she had a hard time before she passed away, he wants to have just a few minutes to tell her that he made something of himself.

 Many people can understand this same emotional pull to want to reconnect with a loved one who has passed.